Public Nuisance (band): History

-Public Nuisance formed in Sacramento, California in 1964 as an instrumental surf rock band called the Jaguars, but after the advent of the British Invasion and folk rock they adopted the use of vocals and changed their name to Moss & the Rocks.
+Public Nuisance formed in Sacramento in 1964 as an instrumental surf rock band called the Jaguars.
+After the musical British Invasion and folk rock movements of the mid-1960s they added vocals and changed their name to Moss & the Rocks.
 Their lineup consisted of David Houston, their principal songwriter, on guitar, keyboards, harmonica, and vocals, Jim Mathews on guitar, Pat Minter on bass and vocals, and Ron McMaster on drums and vocals.
 Even while known as the Jaguars, the group were known for their stage antics.
-David Houston would sometimes smash his guitar on stage, and the group wore hairstyles that were considered extremely long for 1964.
+David Houston sometimes smashed his guitar on stage, and the group wore hairstyles that were considered long for 1964.

 The group's manager was Gary Schiro, who had connections in Los Angeles and managed two other local bands, the New Breed and the Oxford Circle.
 Moss & the Rocks won a battle of the bands contest and were able to gain free recording time at Ikon Studios, a small label in Sacramento, which hosted numerous garage bands in the area.
 As Moss & the Rocks they recorded the folk rock-influenced single, "There She Goes" b/w "Please Come Back," released on Ikon.
 The session was engineered by Eirik Wangberg, who was from Norway.
 Later that year, they re-recorded both tunes for a single released on Chattahoochee Records.
 In 1967 they changed their name to Public Nuisance.
 In early 1968 the band recorded a series of demos which for years remained unreleased.
 These recordings saw the group augment their raw garage rock sound with experimental psychedelic elements.
 Their lyrics, when not exploring more conventional love themes, saw the band engaging in social commentary that addressed topical concerns of the era.

 They became a popular live act throughout much of California during this period and opened for the Doors, Buffalo Springfield, Sonny & Cher, as well as the Grateful Dead.
 Later in 1968, they taped several demos at Fantasy Records in San Francisco, but were not signed to the label.
 Eventually Gary Schiro arranged a contract with Equinox records, a label run by producer Terry Melcher, who was noted for his work with the Byrds and Paul Revere & the Raiders.
-The Label was distributed though ABC/Dunhill.
-At the end of 1968 and the beginning of 1969, they commuted back and forth to-and-from Los Angeles where they recorded an album's worth of songs, but like their previous outings none of the recordings saw release—in this case because producer Terry Melcher, who had sub-letted houses to director Roman Polanski and Dennis Wilson of the Beach Boys, became emotionally distraught after Polanski's wife Sharon Tate was murdered by Charles Manson, and wished to cease recording commitments he had made with Wilson for Equinox (Wilson had previously socialized with the Manson family), so Melcher closed down the label.
+The label was distributed though ABC/Dunhill.
+At the end of 1968 and the beginning of 1969, they commuted to-and-from Los Angeles, where they recorded an album's worth of songs.
+However, like their previous outings, none of the recordings saw release—in this case because producer Terry Melcher, who had sub-letted houses to director Roman Polanski and Dennis Wilson of the Beach Boys, became emotionally distraught after Polanski's wife Sharon Tate was murdered by Charles Manson.
+Melcher chose to terminate recording commitments he had made with Wilson for Equinox because Wilson had socialized with the Manson family; Melcher closed down the label.
 Public Nuisance soldiered on and played gigs including several shows at the Fillmore West in San Francisco, but disbanded in 1970.